tldr-pages/tldr/pages/common/nodenv.md

 `nodenv local {{version}}`

-- Show the NodeJS version for the current directory:
+- Display the Node.js version for the current directory:

 `nodenv version`